-Patients with compromised immunity (including young children, pregnant women, people receiving chemotherapy for the treatment of cancer, people with diabetes and people living with HIV) have an increased risk of foodborne infection, consequently efforts are required to reduce the risk.

-To enable this, patients and their family caregivers need to be informed of food safety risks and enabled to implement risk reducing food safety practices through the provision of food safety information.
+People living with HIV have an increased risk of developing foodborne illnesses due to compromised immunity1, therefore domestic food safety practices are required to reduce the risk of foodborne illness.
+To enable this, patients need to be informed and enabled through provision of food safety information2.

-Dietitians are key gatekeepers that provide food-related information to patients, and are perceived as trusted sources for food safety information by patients.
-Delivery of food safety advice by adequately trained dietitians can inform vulnerable patients of increased foodborne illness risks and enable risk-reducing food safety practices.
+Dietitians are key gatekeepers that provide food-related information to patients, and are perceived as trusted sources for food safety information by patients3.
+Delivery of food safety advice by adequately trained dietitians can inform vulnerable patients of increased foodborne illness risks and enable riskreducing food safety practices4.

-Gaps in Registered Dietitians food safety knowledge have been identified.
-Dietitians need appropriate and adequate knowledge and skills to deliver effective food safety advice to vulnerable patients, which can be gained as trainee dietitians.
+Gaps in Registered Dietitians food safety knowledge have been identified5.
+Dietitians need appropriate and adequate knowledge and skills to deliver effective food safety advice to vulnerable patients, which can be gained as trainee dietitians6.

-Currently, information detailing the training experiences and awareness of trainee dietitians in Lebanon regarding the need for food safety information is lacking.
+Currently information detailing the training experiences and awareness of trainee dietitians in Lebanon regarding the need for food safety information for people living with HIV is lacking.